 TGm editor: please update the following paragraph as follows:

-(#4010) The TWT scheduling AP shall set the NDP Paging Indicator subfield to 0 and the Negotiation Type subfield to 2 and may set the Responder PM Mode subfield to 0 in the TWT element (see 10.46.7 (TWT Sleep setup)).
+(#4010) The TWT scheduling AP shall set the Negotiation Type subfield to 2 and may set the Responder PM Mode subfield to 0 in the TWT element (see 10.46.7 (TWT Sleep setup)).
+The TWT scheduling AP may set the NDP Paging Indicator/Unavailability Mode subfield to 0 or 1 subject to the additional rules defined in this subclause if the Broadcast TWT ID is equal to 0 and the Responder PM Mode field is equal to 1, otherwise, the NDP Paging Indicator/Unavailability Mode subfield is reserved for a TWT scheduling AP.

 TGm editor: please insert the following paragraph after the paragraph starting with “A TWT scheduling AP that has advertised a broadcast TWT with a Broadcast TWT ID equal to 0 shall schedule the following”: